-The CUHK LAW LegalTech Forum also served as the launch event for the Center for Legal Innovation and Digital Society (CLINDS), formerly known as the Centre for Financial Regulation and Economic Development (CFRED).
+The CUHK LAW LegalTech Forum will also serve as the launch event for the Center for Legal Innovation and Digital Society (CLINDS), formerly known as the Centre for Financial Regulation and Economic Development (CFRED).
 CFRED had changed the direction of its activities towards research projects related to law and technology since 2017.
 CFRED has now been re-organized as CLINDS to better reflect its new focus and CUHK LAW’s strength in law and technology.